ansible/ansible/docs/docsite/rst/windows_faq.rst

 Can Ansible run on Windows?
 ```````````````````````````
-No, Ansible cannot run on a Windows host and can only manage Windows hosts, but .
+No, Ansible cannot run on a Windows host and can only manage Windows hosts, but
-you can run Ansible on the Windows Subsystem for Linux (WSL)
+Ansible can be run under the Windows Subsystem for Linux (WSL).

 .. note:: The Windows Subsystem for Linux is not supported by Microsoft or
     Ansible and should not be used for production systems.

-To install Ansible on WSl, the following commands
+To install Ansible on WSL, the following commands
 can be run in the bash terminal:

 .. code-block:: shell